openvstorage/ovs-documentation/Administration/usingtheapi/vpool.md

 -   stored_data: Total size in Bytes of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
 -   vdisks: The vDisks served by this vPool.
 -   vdisks_guids: List of vDisk GUIDs served by this vPool.
--   vmachines: The vMachines served by this vPool.
--   vmachines_guids: List of vMachine GUIDs served by this vPool.

 ### Example data